Materials-Consortia/OPTIMADE/optimade.md

   the vector's coordinates along the x, y, and z Cartesian coordinates.
 (Therefore, the first index runs over the three lattice vectors and the second index runs over the x, y, z Cartesian coordinates).
-  * For databases that do not define an absolute Cartesian system (e.g. only defining the length and angles between vectors), the first lattice vector SHOULD be set along `x` and the second on the `xy` plane.
+  * For databases that do not define an absolute Cartesian system (e.g., only defining the length and angles between vectors), the first lattice vector SHOULD be set along `x` and the second on the `xy` plane.
   * This property MUST be an array of dimensions 3 times 3 regardless of the elements of